ArcticOwl-Dev/RimWorld_Mod_Template_VSCode/README.md

 ## Additional notes

 - Mod can be placed independed of the RimWorld installation
-- The Build Mod is placed in the `Dist` folder, plus a `.zip` version of the mod
+- The Build Mod is placed in the `output` folder, plus a `.zip` version of the mod
-- For XML only modders change from `Build Mod + Start RimWorld` to `Build Mod + Start RimWorld` in RUN AND DEBUG Tab `CTRL + SHIFT + D`
+- When using `Build Mod DEV + Start RimWorld` in RUN AND DEBUG Tab `CTRL + SHIFT + D` a timestamp is added to the about.xml file
-- When using `Build Mod DEV + Start RimWorld` a timestamp is added to the about.xml file
+- RimWorld Dependencies (*.dll) are automatic imported, third party dependencies can be imported including the path in the file `.vscode\ThirdPartyDependencies.txt`